Davisy/Model-Deployment-by-using-Flask/README.md

 - templates - directory to render HTML  files
 - data  - directory to keep data for training the model

+The model can predict your salary according to your years of experience.

 You can visit the Flask application here http://djangoposts.pythonanywhere.com/